Namewaminikan River Bridge

 The Namewaminikan River Bridge (pronounced NAM -eh -wah – MIN – ih -kan), or Sturgeon River Bridge is located west of Kinghorn Station at Milepost 145.2/44.4.
 It is sometimes referred to locally as the “44 Bridge.”

 The bridge is a 366-foot, 26 bent wood trestle bridge.
-Its date of construction is not known.
+It was last rebuilt circa 1985.

 For more information on the area, please read this account written by historian Edgar Lavoie: Part 1 Part 2 Part 3 Part 4